ConsolesandCasks/MBC1_DIP_Flash/README.md

 ### Passives
 There is a 10k pull up resistor on the AUD (flash write) net to prevent errant input to the Game Boy.
 This should be sufficient but if you're running into issues with your specific flash IC you may need to increase or decrease this value.

 I've also placed a 100nF decoupling capacitor at +5V on the flash IC.
-This may not be necessary but I put it in as a precaution.
 This should be close enough to the MBC1 as well to serve a dual purpose, but if it seems like noise is an issue I may add one for it specifically in the future.
 If anyone wants to do math to figure out what the value should _actually_ be - go for it (just let me know).

 ## BOM